$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Introduction

-The contrasts, odds ratios, and $p$-values of significant predictors between AD and CN obtained by the debiasing method (to be introduced) are reported in Table \ref{table: ad}.
-The results between other subtypes and CN will be presented in Section \ref{subsec: real example numerical}.
-It can be seen that the number of days from the initial visit to the most recent visit is a strong predictor for AD against CN.
-With other factors fixed, a long time from the initial visit means more likely progressing into AD instead of remaining normal.
-APOE4 allele carriage is a significant risk factor, which is a well-known fact \citep{corder1993gene}.
-Psychometric factors at baseline include vegetable and animal naming, measures of semantic fluency, Trails B, a measure of executive function and attention, and immediate recall of the Craft story, also a measure of attention.
-Subjective cognitive decline has long been associated with an increased risk of MCI/dementia \citep{reisberg1982global, reisberg2010outcome}, which is also detected as an important predictor here.
+The contrasts, odds ratios, and $p$-values of significant predictors between AD and CN obtained by the debiasing method (to be introduced), are reported in Table \ref{table: ad}.
+The results for other subtypes compared to CN will be presented in Section \ref{subsec: real example numerical}.
+Notably, the number of days from the initial visit to the most recent visit is a strong predictor for AD against CN.
+With other factors fixed, a long time from the initial visit indicates a higher likelihood of progressing into AD instead of remaining normal.
+APOE4 allele carriage is a significant risk factor, which is well-documented \citep{corder1993gene}.
+Psychometric factors at baseline include vegetable and animal naming (measures of semantic fluency), Trails B (a measure of executive function and attention), and immediate recall of the Craft story (a measure of attention).
+Subjective cognitive decline has long been associated with an increased risk of MCI/dementia \citep{reisberg1982global, reisberg2010outcome}, especially when reinforced by informant report of memory decline \citep{jessen2014conceptual}, and this is also detected as an important predictor in this study.